doprisa/nulldeltaq.github.io/_pages/about.md

 latest_posts:
   enabled: false
 ---

-PhD in mathematical physics.
-16 years building ML that ships.
-Now doing both at once.

 **What I'm building:** AI architectures where physics is the inductive bias — energy-based models, symmetry-aware architectures, geometric deep learning, dynamical systems.
 Not physics as metaphor.
 Physics as the actual structure of the model.